openadaptor/openadaptor/example/spring/adaptor/README.txt

 Once you have done this you can run from the command line like this...

-  java org.oa3.spring.SpringApplication -config simple.xml -bean Adaptor
+  java org.openadaptor.spring.SpringApplication -config simple.xml -bean Adaptor

 This contrived example reads input from stdin, capitalizes it and writes it to stdout.